pyx-industries/julee/docs/architecture/solutions/pipelines.rst

 Dispatching Pipelines
 ---------------------

-:doc:`Applications </architecture/applications/index>` dispatch pipelines rather than executing use cases directly.
+:py:mod:`Applications <julee.core.entities.application>` dispatch pipelines rather than executing use cases directly.

 From API Applications
 ~~~~~~~~~~~~~~~~~~~~~

-:doc:`APIs </architecture/applications/api>` dispatch pipelines via a Temporal client, returning a workflow ID that clients can use to check status.
+APIs dispatch pipelines via a Temporal client, returning a workflow ID that clients can use to check status.

 ::